-JSC Microfinance Organization Swiss Capital (hereinafter - "the Company") was initially registered under the name of PFS Holdings LLC in March 2009 in Tbilisi, Georgia.
-In June 2010 PFS Holdings LLC was renamed and registered as Swiss Capital LLC.
-In October 2010 Swiss Capital LLC was renamed again and registered as Microfinance Organization Swiss Capital LLC.
-After one year, in October 2011 MFO Swiss Capital LLC re-registered as JSC MFO Swiss Capital.
+JSC Microfinance Organization Swiss Capital (hereinafter - "the Company") was initially registered in March 2009 in Tbilisi, Georgia.
 The legal address of the Company is: # 34 Pekini Avenue, Tbilisi, Georgia.
 The Company is registered by Tbilisi Tax Inspection Department, under identification number 205274273.